Coming out as trans and/or nonbinary.

-Coming out as transgender to friends and family can range from scary and difficult to exciting and liberating.
-It’s different for everyone.
-There’s no one right way to come out.
+Coming out as transgender and/or nonbinary to friends and family can be scary, difficult, exciting, liberating, and more.
+It’s different for everyone, and there’s no one right way to come out.

 What does it mean to “come out”?